-GIA’s headquarters is in Carlsbad, California.
-If you have any questions or concerns about GIA’s Personal Data policies or practices please contact GIA’s privacy office:
+If you have any questions or concerns about this Notice or our use of your personal data, please contact GIA’s Privacy Office at:

 Gemological Institute of America, Inc.

 The entity which serves as your educational institution is a data controller for your personal data.
 For a complete list of data controllers, visit https://gia.secure.force.com/agreements/affiliatedEntities.

 This Notice has been created, drafted, and prepared in the English language.
 Subsequently, the English versions have been translated in different languages for convenience.
 In case of any discrepancy, unless otherwise prohibited by law, the English language version of this Notice shall control over any translation of this Notice into any other language.